cligs/tmw/HOWTO.md

 tmw - Topic Modeling Workflow
 =============================

-This is the "next" branch of tmw.
+This is the "simple" branch of tmw.